-You will be asked to learn vocabulary and grammar that are less complex than is attempted in traditional courses, but you will be required to learn them better.
-You will also be taught essential communicative strategies that let you make better use of the language you do have.
+You will be asked to learn vocabulary and grammar that are less complex than is attempted in traditional courses, but you are expected to learn them better, and for use in real-time communication.
+You will also be taught strategies that let you make better use of the language you do have.
 The time gained from not attempting the unnecessary or impossible should help you learn better.
 It will also allow you to explore how German can relate to the rest of your life.

 Languages are meant to be used, not just studied.
-At the very beginning of the course you will begin projects that let you explore how and what German can contribute to your career, your leisure interests, and your cultural enrichment.
+At the very beginning of the course you will begin projects that encourage you to find German even right around you in the here and now, and to explore how and what German can contribute to your career, your leisure interests, and your cultural enrichment.
 You might, for example, watch a German soccer game (or classical concert) on TV, look up some basic vocabulary, and send your fellow students and teacher a simple message about what you did.
 Or, if you are of German ancestry (and there is a very good chance that you are), you might look into your genealogy and tell the class briefly (in German) about the old photo or family Bible you brought with you.

-Tests and other assessments will consist of (1)levaluations of classroom performance, outside study activities, and projects; (2)!(if needed) frequent classroom evaluations and periodic quizzes (perhaps ungraded but in any case required) that will help you prepare for (3)!formal evaluations of your speaking, writing, reading and listening proficiency in comparison to the Oregon second-language benchmarks.
+Tests and other assessments will consist of (1) evaluations of classroom performance, outside study activities, and projects; (2) (if needed) classroom evaluations and quizzes (perhaps ungraded but in any case required) that will help you prepare for (3) formal evaluations of your speaking, writing, reading and listening proficiency according to established national standards and to the Oregon second-language benchmarks.
 There are no "blockbuster" mid-terms or finals, in the sense of tests that can by themselves devastate your course grade, or let "cramming" save you from otherwise poor performance by allowing you to get by on short-term memory.
 But major evaluations will occur around the fourth and seventh weeks of the course and during the last week of classes and finals week.
-You can expect 3 major oral and writing tests, occasional quizzes, and probably 2 major listening and reading tests.
+You can expect 3 major oral and writing tests, occasional quizzes, and possibly 2 major listening and reading tests.

-At least once during the year you will take one or more of several kinds of baseline test, such as the WebCAPE or ACTFL Oral Proficiency Interview.
-The test are being introduced to improve placement, assess teaching quality, and gather research data for improving language programs at PSU and nationally.
-The tests are required, but your scores will not affect your grades.
+At least once during the year, including early in fall quarter, you will take one or more of several kinds of baseline test, such as the WebCAPE or the ACTFL Oral Proficiency Interview.
+The tests are being introduced to improve placement, assess teaching quality, and gather research data for improving language programs at PSU and nationally.
+The tests are required, but your scores will not affect your course grade.
 You may choose to have your data excluded from study.
 If you do consent to its use, your identity will be kept private.